UWC2-PYTHON/ProgrammingInPython/source/modules/Async.rst

 ``event_loop.call_soon_threadsafe(callback, *args)``

 Giving up control
 -----------------

 ``await`` passes control back to the event loop -- cooperative multitasking!

-Usually, you actually need to wait for a task of some sort. but if not, and you still need to give up control, you can use:
+Usually, you actually need to wait for a task of some sort.
+But if not, and you still need to give up control, you can use:

 ``await asyncio.sleep(0)``

 You can, of course, pause for a period of time (greater than zero), but other than demos, I'm not sure why you'd want to do that.

-Running Blocking Code
+Running blocking code
 ---------------------

-Sometimes you really do need to run "blocking" code -- maybe a long computation, or reading a big file, or.....
+Sometimes you really do need to run "blocking" code -- maybe a long computation, or reading a big file, or something else CPU intensive, for example.

-In that case, if you don't want your app locked up -- you need to put it in a separate thread (or process).
+In that case, if you don't want your app locked up -- you need to put it in a separate thread or process.
 Use:

-result = await loop.run_in_executor(Executor, function)
+``result = await loop.run_in_executor(Executor, function)``

 This will run the function in the specified Executor:

 https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor

-If Executor is None -- the default is used.
+If ``Executor`` is ``None`` then the default is used.

 :download:`async_executor.py </examples/async/async_executor.py>`